Jewish Studies

 Open to: 10, 11, 12

-Prerequisite(s): Mishna & Gemara and Department Approval
+Prerequisite(s): Mishnah & Gemara and Department Approval

 Please Note: Advanced Rabbinic Literature and Advanced Talmud alternate years.
 Students can receive separate credit for both courses.